lolli42/dbdoctor/README.md

 try to clean up various DB state, but their codebase is rather rotten and hard to maintain.

-This extension is not a substitution auf `lowlevel` commands (yet), it's more an incubator to see if a certain strategy dealing with inconsistencies actually works out in projects.
+This extension is not a substitution of `lowlevel` commands (yet?), it's more an incubator to see if a certain strategy dealing with inconsistencies actually works out in projects.
 It will grow over time.
 Maybe it ends up in the core, or the core refers to this extension as "maintenance" extensions in the future.
 We'll see.